Views and Trees and Wildlife and Fresh Air

 Selling your gem and finding out the buyer insists that you spend $25,000 or more on foundation repairs before he will honor his purchase offer!

-I’ve unfortunately been witness to the heartache experienced by hundreds of homeowners selling their pride and joy mountainside home, only to be told that the buyers feel that their home has severe foundation problems and so the buyer insists that it be stabilized at costs nearly always exceeding $25,000.00.
+I’ve unfortunately been witness to the heartache experienced by hundreds of homeowners selling their pride and joy mountainside home, only to be told that the buyers feel that their home has severe foundation problems and they insist that it be stabilized at costs nearly always exceeding $25,000.00.
 The sellers’ dreams of cashing in their gold nugget for maximum value suddenly fades when facing huge foundation repair estimate costs and especially if they desperately need to sell their home for whatever reason.
-They are being bent-over the barrel!
+They are being bent-over the barrel

 Why is this?